MugenMicko/voron/V0/Dragon_Burner/README.md

 These have all been implemented in this public release.

-NOTE: This is a Work In Progress and CAD files will not be available until full release (i.e. once I've learnt Fusion 360)

-## Additional Goals:

-- Learn Fusion 360 so I can publish decent source CAD files (I've a way to go on this one, this work was done on TinkerCad)

 ## Printing:

 - Use the Voron defaults and print in ABS or better.
 The part is orientated correctly in the STL.